Otumian-empire/articles/Simply explaining pointers.md

 ptr = &var;
 ```

-Now lets get down to pointer business.
-Say we have `num` assigned the value of `3`, just has we have done before.
+Now let's get down to pointer business.
+Say we have `num` assigned the value of `3`, just as we have done before.
 We shall create a pointer to `num`.

 ```c
 int num = 3;